-Do they have any other thoughts on this issue?
-I've deliberately excluded mention of black comedy and gallows humour, in the hope pupils will raise these concepts themselves.
+Let them discuss in pairs before using a 'Magnet' (p.
+26) activity to assess each point of view.
+Do they have any other ideas?
+(I've deliberately excluded mention of black comedy and gallows humour, in the hope pupils will raise these concepts themselves).